 We provides social, emotional and spiritual support and advice for patients, children, families and carers.
 Counselling and bereavement care is available both for individuals, family members and carers.

 We are a major provider of children’s hospice care and respite care for babies, children and young adults with palliative and life-threatening care needs.
 In addition we provide a specialist nursing service to children undergoing cancer treatment.
 Through a comprehensive and well developed transition service, we support young people to move into the adult services.

 Working with Primary Care, community health teams and hospital staff and others, we seek to contribute to an improved experience for all individuals at the end of life, through partnership working, training, support and coordination.

 Regardless of diagnosis, patients with complex palliative care needs have access to our specialist service delivering high quality care across the whole range of settings.
 Our support is offered across all ages, 24/7.

-We seek to influence End of Life and Palliative Care policy and collaborate with the Clinical Commissioning Group (CCG) and others to provide public information to raise awareness of end of life issues, choices and the care and support available.
+We seek to influence End of Life and Palliative Care policy and collaborate with the Integrated Care Board (ICB) and others to provide public information to raise awareness of end of life issues, choices and the care and support available.
 We offer training and support to health and social care professionals in the theory and practice of palliative care.